 Sai Wan Swimming shed

 Come here for sunset because that’s when you’ll take some of the most impressive pictures.
-The ocean and the further away islands will make it all look torn from Hong Kong and the concrete jungle you see everywhere.
+The ocean and the islands further away will make it look torn from Hong Kong and the concrete jungle you see everywhere.

 Address: Victoria Rd, Mount Davis

-How to get there: take the MTR to Kennedy Town, get the bus from Belcher Street and hop off at Caritas Jockey club hostel, cross the street and head towards the shed
+How to get there: take the MTR to Kennedy Town, get the bus from Belcher Street, hop off at the Caritas Jockey Club hostel, cross the street, and head towards the shed.

 Temple Street Night Market

-Cross over in Kowloon and explore some of the authentic Instagrammable places you will find here.
+Cross over to Kowloon and explore some of the authentic Instagrammable places you will find here.

-The Temple Street Night Market is iconic, and as the name suggests, you will want to come after dark in order to make the best out of it.
+The Temple Street Night Market is iconic, and as the name suggests, you should come after dark to make the most of it.

 Address: Temple St, Jordan